Canon SX70 vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the SX70 and SL can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Leica SL Manual.

 So what conclusions can be drawn?
 Is the Canon SX70 better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.